dandye/agentic_soc_agentspace/README.md

+> [!WARNING]
-[!WARNING] One user has reported ~$30/day expense in Spanner and a concern that it is due to the RAG Corpus from this project.
+> One user has reported ~$30/day expense in Spanner and a concern that it is due to the RAG Corpus from this project.
 I do not see this in my own projects but I am investigating further.
-In the meantime, please carefully monitor your expenses associated with deployment of Vertex AI Agents and the RAG Corpus.
+In the meantime, please carefully monitor your expenses.

 # Google Vertex AI Agent with MCP Security Tools